The Good Doctor (American TV series): Casting

 On February 17, 2017, Antonia Thomas was cast as Dr. Claire Browne, a strong-willed and talented doctor who forms a special connection with Shaun.
-A week later, Freddie Highmore was cast in the lead role as Dr. Shaun Murphy, an autistic surgeon, and Nicholas Gonzalez was cast as Dr. Neil Melendez, the supervisor of the hospital's surgical residents.
+A week later, Freddie Highmore was cast in the lead role as Dr. Shaun Murphy, an autistic surgeon with savant syndrome, and Nicholas Gonzalez was cast as Dr. Neil Melendez, the supervisor of the hospital's surgical residents.
 The next month, Chuku Modu was cast as resident Dr. Jared Kalu (originally Dr. Jared Unger); Hill Harper as head of surgery Dr. Marcus Andrews (originally Dr. Horace Andrews); Irene Keng as resident Dr. Elle McLean; and Richard Schiff was cast as Dr. Aaron Glassman (originally Dr. Ira Glassman), the hospital president and Shaun's mentor.
 Schiff was shortly followed by Beau Garrett as hospital board member Jessica Preston and a friend of Dr. Glassman.
 In September 2017, Tamlyn Tomita was promoted to the principal cast as Allegra Aoki.

 In April 2018, it was revealed that Will Yun Lee, Fiona Gubelmann, Christina Chang, and Paige Spara had been promoted to series regulars for the second season, after recurring in the first as Alex, Morgan, Audrey, and Lea, respectively.
 In addition, it was announced that Chuku Modu would not return for the second season.
 On September 19, 2018, it was announced that Beau Garrett had left the series ahead of the second-season premiere.

 The Surrey, British Columbia city hall serves as the fictional San Jose St. Bonaventure Hospital in exterior shots.